TheStoneRabbit/OpenAssistant/README.md

    - The whole chat history, including the system prompt, is written to `transcripts/context_<timestamp>.txt`.
    - A fresh conversation context is started automatically.
 6. After the assistant replies:
-   - `;` scrolls up, `.` scrolls down.
+   - `;` scrolls up and `.` scrolls down through the AI response.
+   - `,` or `/` toggles the view between the AI reply and your prompt.
-   - `GO` types the full reply into the host computer via USB HID.
+   - `GO` types the full AI reply into the host computer via USB HID.
    - `ENTER` exits view mode and returns to prompt editing.
 7. If you leave the device idle for ~1 minute the display sleeps to save power; press any key or button to wake it up (the UI restores automatically).
+The RGB LED turns off while the screen is asleep.
 8. Watch the front RGB LED: solid green means idle, flashing blue means the device is busy (voice capture/transcription or OpenAI request).

 ## Troubleshooting